Controls & Automation Hiring Performance Hub

 Check whether your compensation range is likely to attract the controls, automation, robotics or embedded engineers you need.

-Check salary competitiveness →Robotics Startup First Engineering Hires Planner
+Coming soonRobotics Startup First Engineering Hires Planner (coming soon)

 For robotics and automation startups deciding whether their next key hire should be a VP Engineering, hands-on CTO, controls engineer, robotics software engineer or embedded specialist.